oriolnunez/rubot_mecanum_ws/Documentation/2_rubot_rbpi_control.md

 ```shell
 roslaunch rubot_control rubot_bringup.launch
 ```
 - Then open a new terminal to launch the rUBot_nav node to perform the rpLIDAR test.
-We have created specific python file and launch file for this movement control
+We have created specific python file and launch file for this test control
 ```shell
 roslaunch rubot_control rubot_lidar_test.launch
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py